gvwilson/sensibleadventures/iffy/iffy.md

-or when Uncle Jack was sound asleep and Aunt Naggie told her stories about growing up in South Africa in the years after the war, when fruit still grew on the trees and people had pets that weren't rats and reptiles.
+or when Uncle Jack was sound asleep and Aunt Naggie told her stories about growing up in South Africa in the years after the war, when fruit still grew on the trees and people could afford to keep pets that weren't rats and reptiles.

 Wales seemed to enjoy the work as well, right up until the moment he helped Iffy lift the cover off the backup generator